Student Rights and Responsibilities

 - Require students to demonstrate their knowledge of crucial course content

-- Negotiate an accommodation with the student and the Services for Students with Disabilities office if the accommodation seems unreasonable
+- Consult with the Services for Students with Disabilities office if the accommodation seems unreasonable

 - Request an official Accommodation Letter from SSD before providing a requested accommodations.
-However, faculty should encourage the student to continue communicating about learning challenges while they are in the process of registering with SSD.
+However, faculty should encourage the student to continue communicating about barriers in the classroom while they are in the process of registering with SSD.

 Faculty members are responsible for: